Chapter 1: Guess who came to my deathbed.

 "Did they?
 Then they deserve the death they had!" replied the man with an expression of disgust and anger on his face, and spitting on the ground with contempt, "In my times we gave special treatment to the damn rapists in jail, they are garbage, worse than cockroaches ... and those who participate in a gang rape they are the nastiest, the worst scum."

-"Well, these guy will not destroy the life of any other woman," said Lord Byron and taking the head with one hand, threw it as if it was a ball inside the crematorium, while the other man smiled mockingly, "Nobody will miss these three bastards, but if they do, they will never find even a small speck of dust from their ashes ... contemplating this grotesque image I feel inspired, I think I could write a dark and tragic poetry," he added with irony while he raising the arm, that Lord Melbourne had tear away another man before killing him.
+"Well, these guy will not destroy the life of any other woman," said Lord Byron and taking the head with one hand, threw it as if it was a ball inside the crematorium, while the other man smiled mockingly, "Nobody will miss these three bastards, but if they do, they will never find even a small speck of dust from their ashes ... contemplating this grotesque image I feel inspired, I think I could write a dark and tragic poetry," he added with irony while he raising the arm, that Lord Melbourne had torn away another man before killing him.

 "No Please!
 I can not stand your poetry," said the other mocking man.